 Tonight, there’s a choice of a group dinner - an authentic Tuscan feast.
 Try regional dishes in the pretty Tuscan country setting.
 Then keep it moving with a night out and get your groove on at Florence’s biggest club.

 - Discover the Secrets of Michelangelo's Florence – see where his David was gifted to the Florentines, Ponte Vecchio, the Medici Palace & much more on our locally guided walking tour of Florence

 - See the Duomo, Basilica Santa Croce, Giotto's Bell Tower, the Baptistry & Piazza della Signoria

 - Learn about Florence's leather craft with a demonstration

 Today, journey to Pisa and get up close to its most famous monument, the Leaning Tower.

 Later, it’s onto the to the national park and UNESCO World Heritage site of Cinque Terre, where colourful coastal villages dot 18km of ragged cliffs and old walled vineyards reach the water’s edge.
-As we cruise (if the weather holds) and train along the coast, take in the atmospheric scenes and watch the locals fishing along the shore.
+As we ride the train along the coast, take in the atmospheric scenes and watch the locals fishing along the shore.
 Rub shoulders with the rich and famous in Portovenere and check out picture-perfect Monterosso.
 Some ideas for your free time in the area include walking the legendary Via dell’Amore (Lover’s Lane) for amazing sea views.
 If you want to just chill out and get into the good life, grab a table at a beachfront cafe and try some mouthwatering pesto or foccacia bread.

 - See the Leaning Tower of Pisa